Updated on 2026-01-28 GMT+08:00

 String

-The user token.
-The token can be obtained by calling the IAM API used to obtain a user token.
+The token can be obtained by calling the IAM API for obtaining a user token.
 The value of X-Subject-Token in the response header is the user token.

 Table 3 Request body parameters